gyrogami logo

 Blog Index

-Not all sterling items are created the same, even the same ones from the same manufacturer.
+Not all sterling items are created equally, even the same ones.
 Jewelry and other items might have to be separated into precious metal piles, gemstones, and everything else.
 Weighted or reinforced items must be disassembled to mine the silver.

 So, that leaves silverware of every imaginable kind, plates, dishes, bowls, cups and containers, shakers...there is enough variety to keep busy for a long time.

 Spoons - There are so many styles!
-From the lowly salt spoon of only a few grams to the massive ladles which may exceed a pound, this can get complicated.
+From the lowly salt spoon of a few grams to the massive ladles which may exceed a pound, this can get complicated.
 Older silverware tends to be heavier than the newer stuff.
-Without actually having the piece in hand, a regular teaspoon may weigh between 11 and 35 grams.
+A regular teaspoon may weigh between 11 and 35 grams.

 Forks - Starting with the humble nut pick-type implement of a few grams, expect several ounces in the large salad or serving forks.
-Without actually having the piece in hand, a regular dinner fork may weigh between 20 and 50 grams.
+A regular dinner fork may weigh between 20 and 60 grams.
 Like with spoons, there are many fork varieties.

 Knives - Weighted handles will have between 4 and 15 grams.